 Overcoming the traumas of the past in pursuit of an elusive ideal.

-Written by two retired psychologists, the journey allows a broad range of readers to appreciate the very real limitations of believing in the idea of paradise on earth.
+Written by two retired psychologists with many years’ experience as practitioners, the journey allows us to explore individual responses to life’s curved balls, while learning to accept the very real limitations of believing in the idea of paradise on earth.